Yandex Cloud

 --roles <host_roles>

-Specify the required parameters in the command depending on what type of host group configuration you need:
+Specify the required parameters in the command depending on the type of host group configuration you need:

 • --node-group-name: Name of the host group you need to update.

-• --resource-preset-id: New host class. that defines the configuration of virtual machines the OpenSearch nodes will be deployed on.
+• --resource-preset-id: New host class. that defines the specifications of virtual machines the OpenSearch nodes will be deployed on.
 All available options are listed under Host classes.

 • --hosts-count: New number of hosts in the group.